W Las Vegas

-W Las Vegas is a luxury suite hotel.
-It is owned and operated by MGM Resorts International, and is part of Marriott International's W Hotels brand.
+W Las Vegas is a luxury suite hotel that is owned and operated by MGM Resorts International, and is part of Marriott International's W Hotels brand.
 It is located within the Mandalay Bay complex on the Las Vegas Strip in Paradise, Nevada, United States.
 The hotel is 43 stories and includes 1,117 rooms.
 It opened on December 17, 2003, as THEhotel at Mandalay Bay.

 In 2012, owner MGM Resorts International announced a partnership with Morgans Hotel Group to rebrand the hotel as Delano Las Vegas.
 Construction to rebrand the hotel began in April 2014.
 Several floors were worked on at a time, allowing much of the hotel to remain open during renovations.
 The Delano held its grand opening ceremonies in September 2014.
 The hotel includes an Alain Ducasse restaurant called "Rivea" and a lounge called "Skyfall", both located at the top of the hotel.
 The hotel was rebranded again as W Las Vegas on December 18, 2024.